 Buckle up for a deep dive into the Honda Odyssey’s history!

-We’re uncovering the gems and lemons across generations, using data from NHTSA and Consumer Reports.
+We’re uncovering the treasures and duds across generations, using data from NHTSA and Consumer Reports.

-From early transmission troubles to recent standout features, we’ll explore it all.
+From early transmission troubles to recent outstanding features, we’ll explore it all.
 Ready to become an Odyssey expert?

 Let’s hit the road and uncover which years merit your driveway and which should stay in the distant rearview mirror.